What is Insurtech and what do I need to know about it?

 For example, as part of the eCall initiative all new cars sold in the European Union now need to be fitted with an emergency assistance device which automatically sends an alert to emergency agencies in the event of a serious crash and provides them with airbag deployment and impact sensor information.
 The hope is these devices will reduce the time it takes for emergency services to reach serious road accidents, especially in more rural areas.

 Similar telematics technology, known as black box insurance, is already changing the way car insurance premiums are calculated.
-Black box technology is a growing trend in the United Kingdom, with black boxes able to record driving behaviour such as speed, mileage, braking and steering.
+Black box technology is a growing trend in the United Kingdom, with black boxes able to record driving behaviour such as speed, mileage, braking and steering among a host of other variables.
 This data is then used to create a driver profile which gives insurers the ability to offer individually-priced policies depending on how safe you are as a driver!

 The policy: Usage-based Insurance

-While black box insurance hasn’t hit the mainstream in Australia just yet, a number of Australian car insurance providers are offering individual, usage-based policies for drivers.
+While black box insurance hasn’t hit the mainstream in Australia just yet, a number of Australian car insurance providers are now offering individual, usage-based (or pay as you drive) policies for drivers.

-Both Real Insurance and Woolworths have policies which give car owners who aren’t regular drivers the option to only be charged based on the number of kilometers they expect to drive each year - potentially slashing their existing premium.
-In fact, both Woolworths and Real Insurance picked up 2018 Mozo Experts Choice Awards for their respective car insurance plans.
+Huddle, Real Insurance, UbiCar and Woolworths are among the insurers with policies which give car owners who aren’t regular drivers the option to only be charged based on the number of kilometers they expect to drive each year - potentially slashing their existing premium.

 The technology: Smart homes